Thursday, September 10, 2009 5:41 PM

 This is my Japan Blog.
 There are thousands of others like it, but this one is mine.
 Oh yes.

-As to my mysterious identity: a citizen of Her Britannic Majesty Liz II, currently resident in the Far East (of Germany) in Tokyo, I maintain a certain vested interest in Japan (there's a Mrs. Penguin) and its multifaceted culture.
+As to my mysterious identity: a citizen of Her Britannic Majesty Liz II, currently resident in the Far East (of Germany) in Tokyo, I maintain a certain vested interest in Japan and its multifaceted culture.
 Note: part of this blog's audience consists of "the folks back home" and therefore from time to time might contain descriptions and images similar to those seen on thousands of other Japan blogs.

 For more factlets, check out this page: 100 things about me.
 And for faqlets there's also the FAQ.